nealmcc/guardian-news-headlines/readme.txt

 *	Alpha release, with a fully functional plugin, but no caching yet.

 == Upgrade Notice ==

+= 0.5.1 =
+Fix a bug with the caching.
+The cache timestamp will now update appropriately even if the fresh data is the same as the old.

 = 0.5 =
 Caching enabled.
 Speeds up page load times, and reduces load on the Guardian content API.